 I cannot recall how many we were in the class, but there were a few kids who were definitely noteworthy:

-Jonard.
-He was such a crybaby.
+THE CRYBABY.
 Cried at the slightest thing.
 For example, I would make mean faces at him and he would sob as if the world has ended.
-Heck, I even would make face at someone else and if he saw it, he would still burst into tears.
+Heck, I would even make face at someone else and if he saw it, he would still burst into tears.

-Ladynhel.
-The class princess who was all about Barbie dolls and cute ribbons and butterflies and all the other girly stuff.
-She indeed was called Ladynhel for a reason.
+THE CLASS PRINCESS.
+She was all about Barbie dolls and cute ribbons and butterflies and all the other girly stuff.
+My source of envy.

-Raymond.
+THE B.I.
 He was an expert in cursing.
 My mentor.
 Once we were both given a detention for teaching the other kids some swear words.
 Teacher Marissa was greatly disappointed and so enraged that she also made us eat chilies in front of the class.
-As expected, Jonard cried.
+As expected, THE CRYBABY cried.

-Mark Alvin.
+THE LOVERBOY.
 The first boy to have ever told me he liked me.
-The feeling ain’t mutual.
+Sadly, the feeling ain’t mutual.

-Kristine Mae.
-The tomboy.
+THE TOMBOY.
 She and I were tight.
-I can’t even remember why.
+I can’t remember why.

 Lastly, there was…

-Ronaldo.
-My Ronaldo.
-My beloved Ronaldo.
+THE PRETTY BOY.
 Shy, but definitely the prettiest boy there ever was.
 My first kiss, too.
 It was customary for the parents or guardians to throw a fancy, if not huge, birthday party for their kids.
 Aside from cakes and gifts, the party also consisted of special numbers, candy shower, and kisses bestowed on the birthday celebrator.
 On my birthday, Teacher Marissa made my classmates queue up for the kiss.
-And Ronaldo was the first in line, to Mark Alvin’s dismay.
+And PRETTY BOY was the first in line, to LOVERBOY’s dismay.

 (Jeez.
 Writing about these kids makes me feel quite nostalgic now.)